wenpeishao/ASSISTLabScreenLifeCapture/readme.md

 This repo contains the Android Application used in the ScreenLife Capture study.
 The application allows participants to record and upload screenshots taken every X number of seconds.
 The general layout of the code is explained below.

+### Features added by Univeristy of Notre Dame, Center for Research Computing

+1. GPS coordinate logging:  When the app is actively recording the screen images, it will also write JSON files of the user's location as \<hash\>_\<datetime\>_gps.json.

+2. Foreground app info:  The app will use the OS process list to find the top application running, and record it to a JSON file, \<hash\>_\<datetime\>_foreground.json.

 ### Activities

 | Activity Name    | Purpose                                                      |